 *Updated 2024

 Emerging in 2009, Bitcoin was initially valued at around .008 cents.
 It skyrocketed to .08 cents in five days, setting an upward trend for the next few years.
-While it hit highs of over $19,000 in 2017, it is currently valued at over $66,000, begging the question of whether Bitcoin could be the currency of the future.
+It is currently valued at over $100K, begging the question of whether Bitcoin could be the currency of the future.
+Judging by President-elect Trump’s creation of a “cryptocurrency tzar,” the answer may be yes.

 Here are three reasons to stay away from Bitcoin and three reasons to embrace it as a currency.